 Who Uses Cash-Checking Services?

-As noted earlier, the primary customer base for cash-checking stores are the unbanked and underbanked.
-The term “unbanked” refers to people who don’t have any sort of checking or savings accounts and generally do not interact with traditional financial service providers like banks.
+As noted earlier, the primary customer base for cash-checking stores are unbanked and underbanked people.
+The term “unbanked” refers to people who don’t have any checking or savings accounts and generally do not interact with traditional financial service providers like banks.
 This could be for a variety of reasons.

-Others simply don’t trust or like traditional banks.
+Others simply don’t trust or like traditional banks and credit unions.
 Simple as that.
 If you’ve had bad experiences with banks involving a mountain of unexpected or hidden fees being tacked on to your account, then you likely already know this feeling.
 Sometimes shoddy behavior from big names leads people to become wary of these institutions — and they’re not without reason.

 Cash-Checking Stores: The Good